-Fortunately, we all grow a day older every day.
-At Food for Skin we like to embrace that, but... we also understand that you "want to grow old happily" and are not happy with sagging skin on your face.
-Wrinkles are beautiful and characteristic, but preferably with a healthy complexion, supple skin, without spots and dry spots.
+Fortunately, we all get older every day.
+At Food for Skin we embrace that, but… we also understand that you “want to grow old a little nicely” and are not happy with sagging skin on your face.
+Wrinkles are beautiful and characteristic, but then preferably with a healthy complexion, a supple skin, without spots and dry spots.

 Collagen and elastin play an important role in maintaining the firmness and elasticity of the skin.
-So more about this in this blog!
+Therefore more about this in this blog!

 Restore skin elasticity

 The natural aging process reduces the elasticity of our skin.
-Even very quickly around the transition.
-This is of course part of aging, but how can you strengthen your skin so that it continues to look healthy and calm?
-Fortunately, there are a number of powerful vitamins in nature that can provide fantastic support for the skin.
-Read more about how collagen works and how you can stimulate its production below.
+Around the menopause even very quickly.
+This is of course part of getting older, but how can you strengthen your skin, so that it continues to look healthy and calm?
+Fortunately, there are a number of powerful vitamins in nature that can support the skin fantastically.
+Read more below about the effect of collagen and how you can stimulate its production.

 Elastin and collagen